wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 [VIII.
 Abschnitt](#Ch.VIII)).
 </p>
 <p lang="en">
-Since the presupposition of complete one-valuedness of multiplication and division is thereby broken, we do not want to look at unconditional one-valuedness as a necessary property of the concept of division.
+Since the assumption of complete one-valuedness of multiplication and division is thereby broken, we do not want to look at unconditional one-valuedness as a necessary property of the concept of division.
 Indeed, in systems to be treated later, we will come upon